captainkidd5/InstancedShader/README.md

 It includes support for up to 20 lights (specular/ambient) and fog.

 Fog is currently pretty scuffed so I strongly welcome pull requests to get it ironed out!

+Note that you will need to create a content pipeline extensions and use the code from InstancedModelProcessor.cs Then, when adding your assets in the content pipeline choose .FBX importer and the InstancedModelProcessor for the processor.